|C H A P T E R 2|

-In addition to the basic system boards, redundant configurable components include:
+In addition to the basic system boards, redundantly configurable components include:

 The system controller is controlled though a console interface workstation.
 Redundant system controllers and interfaces can be configured if the customer desires.

-Several capabilities enable service to be performed without forcing scheduled downtime.
-Failing components are identified in the failure logs in such a way that the field-replaceable unit (FRU) is clearly identified.
+There are several capabilities that enable service to be performed without forcing scheduled downtime.
+Failing components are identified in the failure logs in such a way that the field-replaceable unit is clearly identified.
 All boards and power supplies in a properly configured system can be removed and replaced during system operation without scheduled downtime.

 Connectors are keyed so that boards cannot be installed upside down.
-No special tools are required to access the inside of the system.
+Special tools are not required to access the inside of the system.
 This is because all voltages within the cabinet are considered extra-low voltages (ELVs) as defined by applicable safety agencies.

-The Sun Fire system cooling-system design includes capabilities that provide strength in the area of RAS.
+The Sun Fire system system cooling-system design includes capabilities that provide strength in the area of RAS.
 Standard proven parts and components are used wherever possible.
-FRUs and subassemblies are designed for quick and easy replacement with minimal use of tools required.
+Field-replaceable units (FRUs) and subassemblies are designed for quick and easy replacement with minimal use of tools required.

-The Sun Fire system has an interconnect domain facility that enables the system boards to be assigned to separate domains.
+The Sun Fire system system has an interconnect domain facility that enables the system boards to be assigned to separate software systems.
 For example, one domain can do production while a second domain experimentally runs the next revision of the operating system or exercises a suspected bad board with production-type work.

 Nonconcurrent service requires the entire system to be powered off.